 Employee relations.
 Recording employee calls may require notification even in one-party states, depending on your jurisdiction and employment agreements.

-See the complete 50-state table below for specific statutes and penalties for each state.
+See the complete 50-state table below for what to do in each state.

 Two-Party Consent States: The 12-State Minority